-UAE requests to postpone Dubai Expo as curfew tightens
+UAE officially asks to postpone 2020 Dubai Expo as curfew tightens

 Dubai, the glitzy city-state which is part of the UAE, had hoped to attract some 25 million visits to the multi-billion-dollar, six-month event, which was scheduled to launch on 20 October this year.